tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 <img src="../media/vectors/wtd_doc_navigation_hierarchy.svg"  class="vectorStyle"/>

-<div class="bs-callout bs-callout-primary"><b>Hierarchy:</b> "Hierarchical organization is the simplest structure for visualizing and understanding complexity." </div>
+<div class="bs-callout bs-callout-primary"><b>Hierarchy:</b> "Hierarchical organization is the simplest structure for visualizing and understanding complexity." &mdash; [Universal Principles of Design](https://www.amazon.com/Universal-Principles-Design-William-Lidwell/dp/1592530079)</div>

 When we organize our documentation, we usually create a hierarchical outline of the content to help users both understand and visualize the body of information.
 We usually have a sidebar navigation feature that lists the topics in the documentation (within a particular product scope).
 The documents are often grouped in parent-child trees.